logicalclocks/logicalclocks.github.io/docs/user_guides/projects/git/clone_repo.md

 ### Step 4: Browse repository files

-In the `File browser` page you can now browse the files of the cloned repository, found on the path in `Jupyter/hops-examples`
+In the `File browser` page you can now browse the files of the cloned repository.
+In the figure below, the repository is located in `Jupyter/hops-examples` directory.

 <p align="center">
   <figure>